Letters From Larry

 "...surprising insights on the nature of the American Dream and the immigrant experience."

 "It's a wonderful story of magical events occurring at just the right time, synchronistic events spanning the globe and a trip across America (but in many ways, a trip into family, identity and self).
 An enjoyable, funny and thoughtful book - I'm already looking forward to her next book."

 - Robert Waggoner, Lucid Dreaming: Gateway to the Inner Self

 Sept 27, 2020

 "What happens when you take a chance and trust the Universe and follow your intuition?
 Magic!
 And destiny.
 When I decided to move to Beacon, New York, I first packed up my collection of over 75 vintage and retro hats and drove them from NYC to the Hudson Valley, leaving my bed and other furniture behind.
 Why?
 The wind told me they were my priority.
 Little did I know I was moving to a town with an incredible history of hat making!
 Sept 27th is Spirit of Beacon Day, and I made this video with Jon Slackman to honor the spirit that I have already found in my first month here.
 I am 100% in love with my new home, its people, its history, its mountains, rivers and wild life.
 It is truly "My Fall Romance" as I sing in this video.
 Filmed at Beacon Bath & Bubble LLC and the Tioronda Hat Factory on Fishkill Creek in Madam Brett Park."

 Tara O'Grady and her band became unemployed when the pandemic hit NYC in March.
 She contracted Covid-19 and was sick for five weeks.
-Unable to sing, she welcomes donations in her online tip jar.
+Unable to perform live in venues, she welcomes donations in her online tip jar.
 Please consider supporting arts and music relief funds organized across the country.
 Musicians are the heartbeat of America.
 They are currently struggling and need your assistance.